blewis49/rProgramming-Assignment4/README.md

 # rProgramming-Assignment4

-Read in the tidy_dataset.csv with the following code: read.table("tidy_dataset.txt", header = T)
+Read in the tidy_dataset.txt with the following code: read.table("tidy_dataset.txt", header = T)

 ## Instructions: